 - Nest at Tribe: Rooftop bar at the Tribe Hotel with Moroccan decor and shisha.
 In Gigiri.

-- Simba Saloon: This is the nightclub at Carnivore.
+- Simba Saloon: In Langata, this is the nightclub at Carnivore.
 Not somewhere I’d go all the time (I’m a bit ‘over’ big clubs with neon lights) but it can be fun on occasions with the right crowd.
-In Langata.

 25. Go for High Tea